NREL/torc/docs/how_tos/managing_workflows/configure_workflow.rst

 ####################
 Configure a workflow
 ####################
-There are two recommended procedures to configure a workflow:
+Here are the recommended procedures to configure a workflow:

 - Workflow specification (JSON)

 - Python API

+- Julia API

 Configure a workflow specification
 ==================================
 1. Dump the workflow template to a JSON file.
 Alternatively, dump the example specification to a file.
 You might prefer it because it includes object definitions, like jobs and files.
-Finally, you can copy/paste/modify this `example workflow
+Finally, you can copy/paste/modify this `example workflow file
    <https://github.nrel.gov/viz/wms/blob/main/examples/diamond_workflow.json5>`_

 .. code-block:: console